Signs Your Cat Has A Fever

 What to do if your cat has a fever

-If you feel your cat has a fever you should contact your veterinarian immediately, also look over for any wounds or especially hot to the touch areas.
+If you feel your cat has a fever you should contact your veterinarian immediately, also look over for any wounds or especially hot to-the-touch areas.
 Once at the appointment, be prepared to answer questions such as if your cat goes outside or hunts.
 As well as if your cat is current on vaccinations.
 Many things can contribute to a fever such as viruses such as panleukopenia, which your cat should be vaccinated for.
 Another common cause is an abscess which is the result of a puncture wound from another cat bite.
 Abscesses become infected quickly, are painful, and can cause a high fever.

 Once the cause of the fever is found, your veterinarian will come up with the best treatment plan for your cat which will include antibiotics and possible pain medications depending on the cause.
 It is extremely important to follow the directions on the prescribed medication and to finish the antibiotics.